 There are also significant differences in grammar, such as the gerund.
 Portugal usually uses "estar a <<plain verb>>" (with the "estar" appropriately flexed), while Brazil uses "<<verb>>ando" (or "endo" or "indo").

 As this (English-speaker friendly) video hilariously illustrates, Spanish is chock-full of these on account of being spoken in 20 countries in North, Central, and South America, plus a very heterogeneous country in Europe, an African and an Asian country (Equatorial Guinea and the Philippines respectivelynote though since World War II, Spanish has been largely supplanted by English in the Philippines), and a significant chunk of the United States.
-Dialects differ to the extent that Spanish pages have to either focus on a specific target country or use a region-neutral dialect.
+Dialects differ to the extent that Spanish pages have to either focus on a specific target country or use a region-neutral dialect, and movies and TV shows frequently have to be dubbed into separate dialects.

 "Caliente" means "hot" in Spanish.
 When said about a person, in many Latin American countries it means that person is good looking, like in English.
 However, in Spain it means that person is horny, and in Venezuela, that is very angry.